WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 The designated teachers attend all PEPs &LAC reviews and ensure that they are known to the child and their family.
 The child's wishes and feelings and pupil voice is always gathered prior to any meeting.

 The designated teachers ensure that the wishes, feelings and individual needs of any Previously LAC are carefully considered.

 Designated Safeguarding Lead

-We have a Snr Designated Safeguarding Lead who takes lead responsibility for safeguarding children and child protection who has received appropriate training and support for this role.
-The Snr Designated Safeguarding Lead is a senior member of the school leadership team and their responsibilities are explicit in their job description.
+We have a two Senior Designated Safeguarding Leads who take responsibility for safeguarding children and child protection who have received appropriate training and support for this role.
+The Senior Designated Safeguarding Leads are senior members of the school leadership/management team and their responsibilities are explicit in their job description.

-We also have a Deputy Safeguarding Lead, who will provide cover for the Snr Designated Safeguarding Lead when they are not available.
-Our Deputy Safeguarding Lead has received the same training as our Snr Designated Safeguarding Lead.
+We also have two Deputy Safeguarding Leads who will provide cover for the Senior Designated Safeguarding Leads when they are not available.
+Our Deputy Safeguarding Leads have received the same training as our Senior Designated Safeguarding Leads.
 They will provide additional support to ensure the responsibilities for child protection and safeguarding children are fully embedded within the school ethos and that specific duties are discharged.
-They will assist the Snr Designated Safeguarding Lead in managing referrals, attending Child Protection Conferences, reviews and meetings and supporting the child/children.
+They will assist the Senior Designated Safeguarding Leads in managing referrals, attending Child Protection Conferences, reviews and meetings and supporting the child/children.

-The Snr Designated Safeguarding Leads are expected to:
+The Senior Designated Safeguarding Leads are expected to:

 • Refer cases of suspected abuse or allegations to the relevant investigating agencies